dubididum/Meltdown_Spectre_check/README.md

 For myself i using it in check_mk.

 The both module files have to be in the same directory as the ps1 script.
+I use the two modules provided by microsoft for my powershell script.